For those who love the arts, Chicago is an ideal city to engage with an incomparable array of music, theatre, dance and artworks.

 With more than 250 theaters and five Tony Award-winning theater companies, you’re sure to find a performance to suit your taste.
 Chicago’s oldest theater and a major part of the theater scene in Chicago’s Loop, the Goodman Theater is internationally renowned for its quality and depth of productions.

-Located a comfortable stroll from The Clare in the historic Water Tower Water Works on Chicago’s Magnificent Mile, the Lookingglass Theater offers classic to contemporary performances and has produced more than 60 world-premiere plays.
+Located a comfortable stroll from The Clare in the historic Water Tower Water Works, the Lookingglass Theater offers classic to contemporary performances and has produced more than 60 world-premiere plays.
 Travel a short drive north to the Lincoln Park neighborhood and take in a performance at Steppenwolf Theater, the country’s premier ensemble theater offering groundbreaking, innovative performances.
 While you are in Lincoln Park, treat yourself to the very latest in new plays and playwrights at Victory Gardens Theater.